Advanced pancreatic cancer means the cancer has spread from where it started, or has come back some time after treatment

 You might also need pain control with pain killing drugs or nerve blocks.

-There may be trials of experimental treatments going on which you could take part in.
+You might be able to join a clinical trial.
 These may be trials for new chemotherapy drugs, new types of pain control or new types of treatment.

 Deciding about treatment

 When you have advanced cancer it can be difficult to decide which treatment to try, if any.
 It is important for you to consider possible side effects and travelling back and forth to the hospital for appointments and treatment.

 Most importantly, you will need to understand what can be achieved with the treatment you are being offered.
 Your doctor will discuss the treatment options and there may be a counsellor or specialist nurse you could chat to.

 You may also want to talk things over with a close relative or friend.
 You may want to look at our counselling organisations page or visit the counselling section.